How to apply or re-apply for deferral

 An applicant can sell part of their property and remain in the deferral program.
 You need to send us the value of the segregated parcel, tax rate, and tax amount for each year deferred.
 We'll calculate the interest and bill the applicant for the deferred taxes for the segregated property only.
 When the taxes are paid, we'll issue a partial lien release.

 Manufactured structures taxed as personal property qualify for property tax deferral.
 Information about the ownership and location of manufactured structures is managed by the Department of Consumer and Business Services through MHODS.
 We're listed as the security interest holder for deferral program participants' properties.
 Check the MHODS system and let us know if there are any change of ownership requests on any of these properties.

-Approved applicants with delinquent taxes for years prior to being granted deferral can apply for delay of foreclosure.
-Personal property, such as manufactured structures or floating homes, doesn't qualify for the delay.
+Approved applicants with delinquent taxes on real property for years prior to being granted deferral can apply for delay of foreclosure.
+Homes that are personal property, do not qualify for the delay of foreclosure.

 Visit these partner agency websites for additional resources: